rishikareddygaddam/aboutme/README.md

 I am from Hyderabad and I have a work experience of 18 months in Accenture where I worked as SAP Business Warehouse (BW) consultant and SAP UI5 consultant.
 I did my under-graduation in Information Technology  at Chaitanya Bharathi Institute of Technology.

-My hobbies are playing sports(badminton is favourite!), indoor games, reading novels(The Monk who sold his Ferrari is my favorite).
+My hobbies are playing sports(badminton especially!), indoor games, reading novels(The Monk who sold his Ferrari is my favorite).

 ## Repository Links